Sustainable Fireplaces: Which Fireplace Is the Right Choice?

 Bioethanol fires: a sustainable alternative

 These fireplaces run exclusively on bioethanol fuel.
-Bioethanol is a renewable energy source made from plant-by products like corn, wheat and sugarcane.
+Bioethanol is a renewable energy source made from plant by-products like corn, wheat, and sugarcane.
 As it is made from a source that is quickly and easily replenished, this makes bioethanol fuel very eco-friendly.

 This means no damage to the outdoor environment and no reduction in indoor air quality.
 With a bioethanol fire, you get a real, crackling flame without the environmental impact.